-The City of Fort Wayne is seeking a Chief Operator at its Three Rivers Filtration Plant.
-Applicants must meet duties/essential functions and minimum requirements.
+The City of Fort Wayne is seeking a chief operator at the Three Rivers Filtration Plant (Requisition Number 2019163).

 Essential Duties and Responsibilities include the following.
 Other duties may be assigned.

 - Assists in overseeing two to four operators and/or mechanics performing water treatment operations and maintenance;

 - Assists in managing the Economic Order Quantity program and data input;

 - Verifies Midnight Summary treatment data and instructs employees on any deviations noted;